johannes85/AiBundle/README.md

 This PHP Symfony bundle allows to call LLM backends like OpenAI, Ollama etc. in a generic and simple way.

+It also provides an MCP client and server with tool calling capabilities.
+This allows you to easily expose your Symfony services as MCP tools or call MCP tools provided by an MCP server.

 The following backends are supported:

 | Backend    | Text generation | Image processing | Tool calling | MCP Tool calling |Info